Board and Staff

 Susan Green has more than 30 years of executive experience in the public sector including as Vice President of External Relations at the University of Alberta; VP of the Alberta Cancer Board; and CEO of the Alberta Cancer Foundation, in addition to senior positions in the Government of Alberta’s Ministries of Health, Culture and Intergovernmental Affairs.
-Susan is presently Acting Chair of the Alberta Gaming and Liquor Commission, which generated more than $2.2 Billion designated for volunteer, public, and community focused programs and services in 2013.
-She is also a director and principal of a number of privately held chemical companies.
+Susan is presently Chair of the Alberta Gaming and Liquor Commission, which annually generates more than $2.5 Billion designated for the Government of Alberta and community focused programs.
+She is also a director and principal of a privately held chemical company.

-Susan has had a lifelong commitment to serving communities both in Canada and abroad; in recent years this includes roles as Chair of Habitat for Humanity Edmonton; Chair of the Advancement Committee at Pearson College of the Pacific (a United World College based on Vancouver Island); Chair of Edzimkulu, a society for children affected by AIDS in South Africa; and Director of Edmonton Northlands.
+Susan has had a lifelong commitment to serving communities both in Canada and abroad; in recent years this includes roles as Chair of Governance, Habitat for Humanity Canada; Chair of Habitat for Humanity Edmonton; Chair of the Advancement Committee at Pearson College of the Pacific (a United World College based on Vancouver Island) and Chair of Edzimkulu, a society for children affected by AIDS in South Africa.
 In the summer of 1972 Susan was a Crossroads volunteer in Sierra Leone, where she spent four months working in a health clinic.
-Following this experience she served on the national board of Crossroads with Dr. Jack Sibley in the mid-70s.
-Susan has a BA from the University of Alberta, has taken executive courses at the Banff School of Advanced Management and the Niagara Institute, and she recently earned her Institute of Corporate Directors ICD.D designation.
+Following this experience, she served on the national board of Crossroads with Dr. Jack Sibley in the mid-70s.
+Susan has a BA from the University of Alberta, has her Institute of Corporate Directors ICD.D designation and certificates from the Banff School of Advanced Management, the Niagara Institute and the Council for Administrative Justice.

 Christine is a Crossroader (Swaziland 2012) and a public health professional who, as Data and Research Coordinator, manages data collection efforts on an international scale through the Annual Global Survey and Epidemiological Research Program with the World Federation of Hemophilia, based in Montreal.
 In Swaziland, she volunteered with SWAGAA as a Monitoring and Evaluation Officer.
 Since then, she stayed very engaged with Crossroads by providing guidance as a mentor to new volunteers and e-volunteering.
 Her overseas experiences working in Ghana, Malawi, Swaziland and Kenya gave her a strong understanding of international development dynamics.
 She is very engaged in women’s issues and has strong experience in fundraising as she has served as a Resource Mobilization advisor in Malawi for MANASO, in partnership with the World University Service of Canada.
 Christine holds a Master of Public Health in Global Health from the University of Alberta, a Post-Graduate Certificate in International Project Management from Humber College and a Bachelor of Arts from McGill University.
 She is fluent in English and French.